 Spearfish Canyon State And National Forest Service Scenic Byway

-This 19 mile stretch of US Highway 14 A is known as Spearfish Canyon Scenic Byway.
+The 19 mile stretch of US Highway 14A in the Black Hills is known as Spearfish Canyon Scenic Byway.

-Located in the Black Hills of South Dakota, this scenic byway passes through towering limestone cliffs and dense forests of spruce, pine, oak, birch, and aspen.
+The scenic route offers views of towering limestone cliffs, rapids, waterfalls, and dense forests of spruce, pine, oak, birch, and aspen.

 A good place to stay along the route is the Spearfish Canyon Lodge.

 Native American National And State Scenic Byway

-The best of these include the Akta Lakota Museum in Chamberlain and South Dakota Cultural Heritage Center at Pierre.
+Must visit stops include the Akta Lakota Museum in Chamberlain and South Dakota Cultural Heritage Center at Pierre.

 I-90 W Through South Dakota

 The stretch of I-90 W passing through South Dakota is as good as a scenic byway because of its innumerable attractions.

 Prominent stops include Sioux Falls, Mitchell Corn Palace, Dignity Statue at Chamberlain, Minuteman Missile Site, and Badlands National Park.